-KEY TAKEAWAYS: Remember all those screenwriting books that told you to stay away from cliche dialogue like "Hello".
-"Yes", "Thank You", and "No"?
-I do.
-And they were dead wrong.
-Yes, there are times when using that sort of dialogue may seem lazy, but not when you are going for something deeper -- like ISOLATION.
+KEY TAKEAWAYS: Remember all those screenwriting books that told you to stay away from cliché dialogue like "Hello," "Yes," "Thank You," and "No"?
+I do, and they were dead wrong.
+Yes, there are times when using that sort of dialogue may seem lazy, but not when you are going for something deeper, like isolation.
 This scene is on page 1.
-Tom McCarthy clearly shows from the start that Walter, an educated professor, has nothing left to say -- he's bored, lonely, unmotivated.
-The writer doesn't show this in the description line; no, he shows it with his sparse, meager, and carefully chosen dialogue.
+Tom McCarthy clearly shows from the start that Walter, an educated professor, has nothing left to say.
+He's bored, lonely, and unmotivated, and the writer conveys this not in the description line but through his sparse, meager, and carefully chosen dialogue.

 READ FULL SCRIPT HERE.

-I know what you are thinking: "ANNABELLE, really?: Fair enough.
-You don't have to like the film, but you MUST respect the screenplay.
-Gary Dauberman takes an unorthodox first person approach when he actually talks to you through his description; as if you are sitting there with him as he writes.
+I understand what you might be thinking: "Annabelle, really?"
+That's fair enough, and you don't have to like the film.
+However, you MUST respect the screenplay.
+Gary Dauberman takes an unorthodox first-person approach where he talks to you through his description, as if you are sitting there with him as he writes.
 He sprinkles humor in it, too.
 The movie is not funny, but he knew that a little humor thrown in the action line would make for a less painful read -- think about it, we already know who this character is, it's a spin off of 'The Conjuring'.
-There's no way he would be able to surpass the original.
-It was not meant to be "The Omen" or "The Shinning"; it served a specific purpose for a specific audience.
-The script comes in at 86 pages.
-Here's another example of Hollywood shifting towards a leaner approach.
+It's unlikely that he would be able to surpass the original.
+After all, it wasn't meant to be "The Omen" or "The Shining"; it served a specific purpose for a specific audience.
+Interestingly, the script is only 86 pages, which is another example of Hollywood's shift towards a leaner approach.